joshkay47/MovieRecommedationSystem/README.md

 # MovieRecommedationSystem
-A movie recommendation system using graph neural networks and personalized page rank algorithm
+A movie recommendation system using a graph neural network and the personalized page rank algorithm